Cloud-Code-Academy/module4-dml-operations-walters954/README.md

-# Developer Kickstart Week 4: DML Operations
+# Developer Kickstart Module 4: DML Operations

-This project is part of the Developer Kickstart Week 4 curriculum at Cloud Code Academy.
+This repository is part of the Developer Kickstart Module 4 curriculum at Cloud Code Academy.
 It's designed to help beginner Salesforce developers learn and practice the fundamental operations of the Data Manipulation Language (DML) in Apex.
 The focus is on the Insert, Update, Upsert, and Delete operations, all of which are essential in manipulating Salesforce data.

 ## Goals of the Practice
-Through this practice project, you'll gain foundational knowledge about:
+Through this practice repository, you'll gain foundational knowledge about:
 - Understanding the different types of DML operations in Apex (Insert, Update, Upsert, and Delete).
 - How to use DML operations to create, update, and delete records in Salesforce.
 - The structure and usage of Salesforce standard objects like Account, Contact, Opportunity, and Lead.